Symplectic Frieze Patterns: Cluster algebras

-\begin{proof} For $w=1$, the cluster algebra is of type $\mC_{2}$ and has exactly 6 clusters.
-This clusters are given as two consecutive entries in the unique row, see \eqref{frizC2}.
-Using the frieze rule it is then easy to check that there are only two ways to not get two consecutive non zero entries, leading to \eqref{sing1} and \eqref{sing11}.
-One checks the tameness property using Remark \ref{remtame}.
-The only relevant calculations are
+\begin{proof}For $w=1$, a tame symplectic 2-frieze is entirely determined by two consecutive non-zero entries.
+Indeed, a tame symplectic 2-frieze of width 1 is necessarily 6-periodic and two consecutive non-zero entries allow to obtain~6 consecutive entries using the frieze rule.
+The cluster algebra of type $\mC_{2}$ has exactly 6 clusters given as two consecutive entries in the single non trivial row of the array~\eqref{frizC2}.
+There are only two ways to avoid two consecutive non zero entries in a symplectic 2-frieze of width 2, leading to \eqref{sing1} and to

+One checks that the frieze \eqref{sing1} is tame.
+To do so one uses Remark \ref{remtame} and check \eqref{C1} and \eqref{C3} centered at a black zero entry.
+The only relevant calculations are to